yrgomar/Marketing-Mix-Modeling-Project/README.md

 - **Geometric adstock** over Weibull: simpler, interpretable, validated against Meta Robyn and Google Meridian docs
 - **Hill saturation** with channel-specific slopes: performance channels (Search, Email) have slope ≤ 1 (concave); brand channels (TV, Social) have slope > 1 (S-curve)
 - **OLS over Bayesian**: appropriate for a synthetic dataset with known ground truth; Bayesian (PyMC-Marketing) would be the next step for real data with uncertainty quantification
-- **Controls matter**: seasonality (r = 0.69 with revenue) and holiday lift (r = 0.66) are the strongest raw correlations — without controlling for them, channel coefficients would be biased
+- **Controls matter**: seasonality (r = 0.69 with revenue) and holiday lift (r = 0.66) are the strongest raw correlations; without controlling for them, channel coefficients would be biased

 ### Validation Sources